BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Test.md

 # The Simplest Test

-This page introduces the test class, along with the REST API client and the test log.
+This page shows a test class, along with its REST API client and test log.

-## Test Source Code
+## Example Test

 <code>test_test.rb</code>
 ```ruby